-As I told you before our Paraguay trip was both a babymoon and family visit.
-This awesome Lemon Pepper Tilapia was inspired by a meal Konrad’s cousin who graciously hosted us for a few days, prepared for dinner one night.
+As I told you before, our Paraguay trip was both a babymoon as well as a family visit.
+This awesome Lemon Pepper Tilapia was inspired by a meal Konrad’s cousin – who graciously hosted us for a few days – prepared for dinner one night.

-I love how quick and simple this Tilapia meal comes together – in 30 minutes or less.
+I love how quick and simple this Tilapia meal comes together – 30 minutes or less and you’re plating up!
 I am scared to call it easy because I wasn’t able to keep many of the fillets intact when flipping them.
 But I think this is just my inexperience with preparing fish.
 Tongs are probably not the right utensil for turning delicate, flaky white fish.
-So don’t be like me and use a spatula instead.
+So don’t be like me and use a spatula instead!

-Served with a side of rice (I like to add some frozen peas to the rice cooker) that pretty much cooks itself in the rice cooker, this meal can be ready on the table in about half an hour.
+Served with a side of rice (I like to add some frozen peas to the rice cooker) that pretty much cooks itself in the cooker, this meal can be ready on the table in no time flat.

 Second Stop: Visit in the Gran Chaco

-Paraguay’s geography can be split into 2 different parts.
-The South-Eastern part (where the capital Asuncion is located) can be described as lush and tropical.
-It makes up only one third of the country’s area but the majority of people live here.
+Moving on to our travels now; Paraguay’s geography can be split into 2 different parts.
+The southeastern part (where the capital Asuncion is located) can be described as lush and tropical.
+It makes up only one third of the country’s area, but the majority of people live here.
 The other two thirds are called the Gran Chaco.
 Only 2% of the population live here.

-Inside the Gran Chaco there are colony-like Mennonite settlements.
-These settlers of German origin came here by way of Canada, Russia or Mexico (between 1920’s – 50’s) and to this day everyone still speaks mainly a German dialect.
+Inside the Gran Chaco, there are colony-like Mennonite settlements.
+These settlers of German origin came here by way of Canada, Russia or Mexico (between 1920’s – 50’s), and to this day, everyone still speaks mainly a German dialect.
+How cool!

-From Asuncion it took a 7-hour bus ride to get to Loma Plata – the Mennonite town Konrad was born and grew up in.
+From Asuncion, it took a 7-hour bus ride to get to Loma Plata – the Mennonite town Konrad was born and grew up in.
 During this time I kept my constant pregnancy hunger at bay with empanadas that were sold everywhere!
-I tried all different kinds but my favorite were Empanada con Queso – cheese (sometimes with ham) filling.
+I tried all different kinds, but my favorite were Empanada con Queso – a very nice cheese (sometimes with ham) filling.

 We started our first day in Loma Plata with a walk along the town’s main street.
 Agriculture is the main economic driving factor.
 There is a Cooperative that pretty much everyone sells to, be it milk, cattle or crops.
 These are 2 warehouse buildings of the Cooperative connected across the street via pipeline.